Pnwcomputers/The-Computer-Handbook/Part II - Internet Safety & Cybersecurity/Chapter 6 - Antivirus and Security Software/Chapter6-Antivirus_and_Security_Software.md

 ## What's Next?

-In **Chapter 7**, we'll cover **What to Do If You're Infected**—the essential knowledge you need to follow the exact step-by-step procedures we use to eliminate malware.
+In [Chapter 7](../Chapter%207%20-%20What%20to%20Do%20If%20You%27re%20Infected/Chapter7-WhattoDo_IfYoure_Infected.md), we'll cover **What to Do If You're Infected**—the essential knowledge you need to follow the exact step-by-step procedures we use to eliminate malware.

 **Remember:** The people who get infected the least aren't necessarily the most tech-savvy - they're the most cautious.
 When in doubt, don't click.
 It's easier to prevent an infection than to clean one.